JuliaEnergy/PowerDynamics.jl/docs/src/julia_setup.md

 Within VSCode, you need to install the [julia-extension](https://marketplace.visualstudio.com/items?itemName=julialang.language-julia).
 You should be able to click the "install" link in any browser, it'll open VSCode and install the extension.
+Alternatively, you can search for "Julia" in the VSCode extension store.

 ## [Environment and Package Manager Basics](@id env-basics)
 Julia has a built-in package manager.
 It lets you install, update and manage dependencies across your projects.